Manjiri-here/Linux/Linux commands.md

 $ mv .. copies file or directory

 $ cat .. displays content of a file
+$ cat file1 file2  -- prints the contents of both the file on the terminal but keeps them as separate files(does not copy contents of them in any of the files)
+$ cat file1 file2 > file3  -- prints contents of file1 and file2 and copies it to file3
+$ cat file1 file2 >> file3  -- appends the contents of file3 means keeps the existing file contents same and then adds new on top of the contents

 $ touch ... used to create a file